|TOP 100 Things to do in Sydney, Australia|

 The Chinese celebrate Christmas along with everyone else, but that doesn't mean that Chinatown will be closed, far from it.
 Most of Chinatown will be open for business and willing to share their Christmas with you.
 So Yum Cha at the large, iconic Marigold Restaurant in George Street is definitely an option along with many wonderful smaller Chinese restaurants.

-Go out for lunch or dinner all over Sydney
+Go out for lunch or dinner

 Everything closes for Christmas, that's right isn't it, there won't be any cafes or restaurants open in Sydney?
 Well, at the risk of getting anyone into trouble with the authorities, quite a few cafes and restaurants are planning to open.
 The last time I looked, there were 83 Sydney restaurants and cafes willing to open their doors to the many thousands of people looking for somewhere to go.
 If you appreciate it, and the food is good, please don't forget to thank them and a leave tip, it is Christmas after all.